CoEDL/hermes/docs/README.md

 <img src="img/elan-example.gif" width="590"/>
 </p>

-## Creating Resources from Scratch
+## Creating Resources from Scratch (Start From Scratch option)

-1. Launch Hermes and select the 'Start From Scratch' mode button.
-2. Input transcriptions and translations as required.
+1. Input transcriptions and translations as required.
     - New rows for transcriptions/translations can be added by clicking the 'Add Row' button, through the toolbar's 'Table' meny or by using the shortcut (⌘ + N).
     - You can record audio for each transcription by left or right-clicking the button in the 'Preview' column, which will open the recording window.
     - Images can be associated with each transcription by clicking the button in the 'Image' Column
-3. Click the appropriate 'Include' checkboxes for any transcriptions you would like to include in the exported resources.
+2. Click the appropriate 'Include' checkboxes for any transcriptions you would like to include in the exported resources.
 You can also click the 'Select All' button.
-4. When you have selected all of the transcriptions you require, click the 'Choose' button to select an output location.
+3. When you have selected all of the transcriptions you require, click the 'Choose' button to select an output location.
-5. Once you have selected a valid output location an export button should appear.
+4. Once you have selected a valid output location an export button should appear.
 Click it to begin the export process.
     -  If you want to change the output format (OPIE, JSON, CSV), you may do so in the Settings/Preferences menu, which is accessible from the toolbar or via (⌘ + B).